susanacharya12/DRF_LEARNING/README.md

 ---

+## Day 14: LimitOffsetPagination with Hostel Model
+- Created a Hostel model with fields such as name, owner_name, and location.
+- Implemented LimitOffsetPagination globally in settings.py:
+- limit → Specifies how many records to return.
+- offset → Specifies the starting point in the dataset.
+- Tested the API by fetching hostel records with different limits and offsets.
+- Learned how LimitOffsetPagination provides more flexibility for client-side data navigation.
+---
 ## Summary
  I progressed from **basic serializers** to **secure, scalable, and professional APIs** with Django REST Framework.
 I gained hands-on experience with: